Out and Authentic:

 A block of rooms is on reserve until September 15, 2025.
 Reserve online here, or call 414-270-6074.
 Our group code: G-LEAD.

-Milwaukee, Wisconsin | learn more about about the “Cream City”
+Milwaukee, Wisconsin | learn more about the “Cream City” | Extend your stay, see what’s on in Milwaukee in October.

 Hyatt Regency Downtown Milwaukee is on Kilbourn Avenue (left), about a 20 minute walk along the Riverwalk to MIAD (center)